thePatmanMI/android-runtime-docs/marshalling/java-to-js.md

 var files = directory.listFiles(); // files is a special object as described above var singleFile = files[0]; // the indexed getter callback is triggered and a proxy object over the java.io.File is returned
 ```

+>**Note:** A Java Array is intentionally not converted to a JavaScript [Array](http://www.w3schools.com/jsref/jsref_obj_array.asp) for the sake of performance, especially when it comes to large arrays.

 ### Null
 The Java [null literal](http://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.10.7) (or null pointer) is projected to JavaScript [Null](http://www.w3schools.com/js/js_typeof.asp):